Dimension 20: Game systems

 Most Dimension 20 campaigns use the Dungeons & Dragons 5th edition system; however, several have used other role-playing game systems such as Kids on Bikes.
 In 2024, Dimension 20 used a new home-brewed system for the 22nd campaign, both of which were titled Never Stop Blowing Up.
 This system is based on Kids on Bikes.
 This system was then further customized, as the Never Stop Making Magic system, for the second season of Misfits and Magic.

 In November 2024, Dropout released the Never Stop Blowing Up system for free on their website.
 The game system was designed primarily to work well for their filmed actual play show with less focus on game balance.
 On the usability of the system, Dimension 20 producer Carlos Luna stated, "We're not game designers.
 This is not a system that will stand the test of time.
 Hell, you'd be lucky if it lasted one whole session.
 But, I will say I think that would be a really fun session".

+The City Council of Darkness campaign, in collaboration with White Wolf Publishing, uses a modified version of Vampire: The Masquerade.
+Jen Lennon of Kotaku wrote it is "kind of a huge deal that" an Intrepid Heroes campaign "is branching out into something completely different" with Vampire: The Masquerade.
+Lennon explained that previous Dimension 20s ventures into non-Dungeons & Dragons systems were limited to Side Quest campaigns, except for A Starstruck Odyssey (2022), "and even that used SW5E, an unofficial Star Wars system that's still based on" 5th Edition Dungeons & Dragons.

 Supplementary shows

 Fantasy High: Extra Credit is a show that discusses the specifics about the first season, Fantasy High.
 Beginning with A Crown Of Candy, Dropout began airing a Dimension 20 Q&A and talkback show called Adventuring Party, in which the cast discusses the most recently recorded episode.
 The first four seasons were all filmed remotely and aired live following the release of the episode of Dimension 20 which aired that week, where fans submitted questions for Mulligan and the cast to answer.
 Once filming resumed in The Dome, however, the format changed to that of a commentary talkback show pre-recorded immediately after the filming of the previous episode.

-Dropout also produces the supplementary show Adventuring Academy, which discuss elements of role-playing.
+Dropout also produces the supplementary show Adventuring Academy, a talk show in which Mulligan and a guest discuss elements of role-playing.

 In January 2024, Dropout released a behind-the-scenes documentary titled The Legendary Rick Perry and the Art of Dimension 20, which focuses on the work done by the show's production designer and creative producer Rick Perry.